 So, I had my eyes replaced.
 Well, actually, just the lenses in my eyes.
 Using a laser the surgeon destroyed and extracted my defective natural lenses (while I was still awake… a pretty uncomfortable feeling, believe me!) and then inserted new lenses like tiny, rolled carpets through a minute incision, unrolling them and positioning them just so.

 Within 24 hours I could suddenly see perfectly again, and it was literally a new and exciting perspective.
 I could actually see the leaves on the trees across the park.
 Colors were different and brighter.
 Glare didn’t bother me.
 It was like having new eyes.

 What does this have to do with career change, you ask?

 Well, a lot of the emotion we experience professionally is a matter of perspective.
 For example, the first time I was without a job (at the age of 43) I was terrified.
-Was this the end of my economic world?
+I thought it was the end of my economic world!
 I flailed around looking for work in a total panic… just as many of our clients feel when they come to us.
 However, by the time I found myself exiting employment for the fourth time (granted, having reached a series of amicable solutions), I could look ahead to the next chapter with curiosity and a certain degree of enthusiasm.

-So, how does The Barrett Group help executives “get new eyes” on their careers?
+So, how do we help executives “get new eyes” on their careers?